mlabbe/nativefiledialog/docs/build.md

 The author has not attempted to build or even install an x86 toolchain for mingw.

 If you report an issue, be sure to run make with `verbose=1` so commands are visible.

+## Adding NFD source directly to your project ##

+Lots of developers add NFD source directly to their projects instead of using the included build scripts.
+As of 1.1.6, this is an acknowledged approach to building.
+Of course, everyone has a slightly different toolchain with various warnings and linters enabled.
+If you run a linter or catch a warning, please consider submitting a pull request to help NFD build cleanly for everyone.